nasa/cumulus/docs/deployment/troubleshoot_deployment.md

 #### Failure on nested stacks

 If the deployment failed on nested stacks (CumulusApiDefaultNestedStack, CumulusApiV1NestedStack), and the nested stacks are gone due to rollback.
-Try to deploy the main stack first by add nested_template parameter to your stack config app/config.yml file, and then run the deployment.
+Try to deploy the just the main stack first by adding a nested_template parameter set to null in your stack config app/config.yml file, and then run the deployment.

 ```
 <your deployment>: